 4. Tutorial activities have been merged or reduced in demand,

-5. Essay is due four weeks from course commencement to focus student engagment and to provide timely and effective monitoring and feedback to students,
+5. Quiz due four weeks from course commencement to focus student engagment and to provide timely and effective monitoring and feedback to students,

 6. New teaching spaces have been allocated under the Small Group Discovery Experience initiative.